-One hour per session + 15 minutes for team discussion per project
+Typical duration One hour per session break. + 15 minutes for team discussion and a 15 minute Steps Table 2-16 shows the steps for this process element.
 Step Guidance Introduction The session facilitator welcomes the systems engineering lead and introduces the appraisal team.
 The facilitator then explains the purpose of the session and how it will be conducted.
 He/she also reminds the systems engineering lead about the confidentiality rules and encourages frank responses to the questions.
 Exploratory questions The session facilitator asks each exploratory question while the session recorder keeps track of the time and any requests for documents.
 All other team members take notes.
 Any team member can ask a question, though the session facilitator should be allowed to lead the questioning to ensure that all high-priority questions are covered.
 The session facilitator should follow-up on the "listen fors" and make any document requests.
 Closing At the end of the questions (or when time has expired), the session facilitator concludes the session by reminding the systems engineering lead of the time and location of their next meeting for reviewing the preliminary findings.
 The session recorder reminds the systems engineering lead of any document requests and arranges for collecting them.
 The session facilitator thanks the systems engineering lead for his/her cooperation.
 Table 2-16.
 Steps for Interview Systems Engineering Leads.
+Tailorable parameters Who is assigned asDepth of follow-up